jiachenyee/Freeflow/README.md

 <!-- ABOUT THE PROJECT -->
 <h2><img src="assets/appicon.png" alt="App Logo" width="27" height="27"> About Freeflow</h2>

-For this MAD Assignment, my team decided to create a productivity app, named Freeflow. ✌️ Freeflow aims to achieve maximum productivity and collaboration among users anytime and anywhere.
+For this MAD Assignment, our team decided to create a productivity app, named Freeflow✌️ Freeflow aims to achieve maximum productivity and collaboration among users anytime, anywhere.
-Whether users are doing an assignment with your peers or if you're working with external organisations, you can do it all on Freeflow.
+Whether users are doing an assignment with their peers or if they're working with external organisations, they can do it all on Freeflow.

 🤩 Work more efficiently by: